Heading out on an RV road trip?

 Throw pillows can transform even a drab living room into a cozy-looking nook, promising abundant, plush softness.

-Now, you can find throw pillows for $5 a piece at Walmart, no problem.
-But without spending a whole lot more, you can upgrade the deal to a more thematic set.
-For instance, here’s one of our favorite decorative RV pillows on the market: a simple burlap design that sums up the lifestyle pretty darn well, we think!
+You can find throw pillows for around $10 a piece at Walmart, no problem.
+But without spending a whole lot more, you can upgrade to a more themed set.
+For instance, here’s one of our favorite decorative RV pillows on the market: a simple burlap design that sums up the RV lifestyle pretty darn well, we think!
 If you’ve already got the pillows themselves, you can also invest in cool new covers, an easy, affordable way to take humdrum bedding and make it pop.
 Check out these throw pillowcases, which feature adorable camping sayings.

 7. RV Sticker Travel Map

 If there’s one thing every single RV needs, it’s a travel map.
 Just like a ship’s log or a road trip diary, a travel map is a great way to keep track of the adventures you’ve already had — after all, half the point of this is building those amazing memories.
 There are many different types of travel maps to choose from, like pinboard-style frames and kitchen magnets.
-But for RVers, we highly recommend this sticker map set, which is affordable, easy-to-use, and simple to install anywhere on your RV you desire, whether on the interior or exterior.
+But for RVers, we highly recommend this sticker map set, which is affordable, easy to use, and simple to install anywhere on your RV – inside or out.
 (And since there are no sharp pins involved, the kids can help fill it in… which they absolutely love doing!)

 8. RV Throw Blankets

 A throw blanket can turn any couch or bed from a simple piece of furniture to a cozy nook to curl up on and get lost.
-Some of the softest, coziest blankets on the market are available surprisingly cheaply: take, for instance, this cozy sherpa from Amazon, made entirely of easy-to-clean polyester and absolutely soft as can be.
+Some of the softest, coziest blankets on the market are available surprisingly cheaply!
+Take, for instance, this cozy sherpa throw from Amazon, made entirely of easy-to-clean polyester and soft as can be.
 It comes in nine different colors and is available in standard bed sizes from full to king, as well as a convenient “throw” size.
-Whether you just use it to drape over the couch or add it on top of your quilt for cold winter nights, it’s sure to turn the “cozy” dial in your rig up to 11!
+Whether you just drape it over the couch or add it on top of your quilt for cold winter nights, it’s sure to turn the “cozy” dial in your rig up to 11!

 9. RV Sheets